Bank of Georgia Group (OTCMKTS:BDGSF) Sets New 52-Week High at $20.00

-Bank of Georgia Group PLC (OTCMKTS:BDGSF – Get Rating) reached a new 52-week high on Monday .
-The stock traded as high as $20.00 and last traded at $20.00, with a volume of 0 shares trading hands.
+Bank of Georgia Group PLC (OTCMKTS:BDGSF – Get Rating) hit a new 52-week high on Monday .
+The company traded as high as $20.00 and last traded at $20.00, with a volume of 0 shares traded.
 The stock had previously closed at $20.00.

 Bank of Georgia Group Company Profile